programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 ## Convolutional Neural Networks

 Hopefully, you now have a good understanding of how a basic neural network works.
 Convolutional neural networks draw on this same foundation.
 These networks are particularly good at detecting image features and get their name from their "convolutional layers."

 Think about what makes up an image.
 If you have ever taken a drawing class, you may have learned to divide a sketch into simple shapes, such as circles and squares.
 Later, you took these shapes and drew more complex images on top of them.
 A convolutional neural network essentially does the same thing.
 As we stack convolution layers on top of one another, each learns to identify different parts of a growingly complex shape.
 The first layer detects basic features such as corners and edges.
 The middle layers detect shapes and segment them into object parts.
 The last layers will be able to recognize the objects themselves, before sending them to the output layer for classification.
 For more information about how the layers of a convolution network work, I recommend Erik Reppel's excellent blog post _Visualizing parts of Convolutional Neural Networks using Keras and Cats_.[^6]

 What exactly is a convolution though?
 At its most basic, a convolution is a mathematical function resulting in two sets of information becoming converged.
 If you have used filters, such as blurs, in common image editing applications, you have used convolutions.
 Convolutions for images work by taking a filter (also known as a kernel) consisting of a grid of numbers; usually 3x3 or 5x5, and moving it over each pixel in the image.
 As the filter moves, the values in each overlapping pixel are multiplied by the values in the filter.
 Finally, the values for all the numbers in the grid are added together to create a single output.

 Because the neural network takes the values from each grid and adds them together, the values given to the next layer are smaller than the original image.
 This new array of numbers is referred to as a "feature map" and makes training the neural network less computationally intensive.
 An activation function, such as ReLU, is also commonly used to transform all negative values to zero.

 Finally, a "pooling layer" is utilized.
 A pooling layer works similarly to a convolutional layer in that it takes a grid; usually 2x2, and passes it over each value in the feature map.
 In contrast with the convolution layer, however, the pooling layer simply takes the maximum or average value (depending on which convolutional neural network you are using) of the numbers in the grid.
 This creates a smaller feature map.
-Together, convolutions and pooling allow neural networks to perform image classification even if the spatial arrangement of the pixels is different and without having to do as many calculations.
+Together, convolutions and pooling allow neural networks to perform image classification even if the spatial arrangement of the pixels is different, and without having to do as many calculations.

 ## Transfer Learning and Convolutional Neural Networks